“Christ in You” – What Does it Mean?

 The Divine Love or Christ principle (anointing) is available to all.
 The result is that they will become at one with the Father in His substance of Love and immortality.
 They become a saved and redeemed child of God.
 Jesus is the first-born of many siblings and the one who brought immortality and salvation to light (2 Tim 1:9-10).

 Salvation – entering/seeing the Kingdom is by grace.
 It is not dependent on anything that we have done and is not earned or deserved by us.
 Jesus also told Nicodemus that the condition for seeing the Kingdom was to be born again (John 3:3).
 The new birth also means to have one’s soul transformed by the Divine Love from the image of God into the substance of God and to become at one with God through fully acquiring His divine nature (2 Pet.
 1:4).
-Those so transformed become God’s true and redeemed children who can enter the Kingdom of God.
+Those so transformed become God’s true and redeemed children who can enter the Kingdom of God and become immortal divine angels.

 Everything for our salvation can be given to us freely by God and is available for the asking through sincere heartfelt prayer.
 All we need to do is graciously accept these gifts and work on increasing them in our lives – grow in the divine nature and in God’s Love so that we will reach the point of full soul transformation into sinless divine beings – a totally new creation (2 Cor 5:17).